-Syncing makes it easy to keep things up to date between your computer, your iPad, and your other mobile devices.
+Syncing makes it easy to keep things up to date among your computer, iPad, and other mobile devices.
 This way, you'll always have access to important files on any device whenever you need them.
-There are two ways to sync an iPad: with iTunes and with iCloud.
+There are two ways to sync an iPad: iTunes and iCloud.

 Even though both methods will give you the same general result, choosing between using syncing with iTunes and iCloud is still important. iCloud is generally more convenient because it allows you to sync from anywhere with an Internet connection.
 However, iTunes gives you more control overall.
 You can read more information in What’s the Difference between iCloud Backup and iTunes Backup?

 You can connect your iPad to your computer using the included USB cable.
 You can then use iTunes to sync music, photos, and files from your computer to your iPad.
 You'll also be able to back up your iPad's files on your computer.

 iTunes must be installed on your computer to sync your iPad.
 If it's not already installed, you can download it from Apple here.